Setting Up the SAML Web Browser SSO Feature

 SAML Identity Provider Configuration

-Specify values if configuring manually, or verify if uploading metadata.xml file:
+Specify values if configuring manually or verify if uploading metadata.xml file:

-SAML Service Provider Configuration page
+SAML Service Provider Configuration

-Enter Service Provider configuration values:
+Enter SAML Service Provider configuration values:

-• Entity ID: A unique ID that you define yourself, to identify your Service Provider in the SAML authentication request messages.
+• Entity ID: A unique ID that you define yourself to identify your Service Provider in the SAML authentication request messages.
 When setting up your account with the Identity Provider you must specify the Entity ID, which must be unique within the IdP so that the IdP can identify your Service Provider; then, you set up the same value in Policy Manager.

-• Base URL: used to construct the default Assertion Consumer Service (ACS) endpoint, the endpoint where the Service Provider will receive SAML assertions from the Identity Provider.
+• Base URL: Used to construct the default Assertion Consumer Service (ACS) endpoint, the endpoint where the Service Provider will receive SAML assertions from the Identity Provider.
 Must be the container address of the container where the SAML Web Browser SSO feature is initialized ({protocol_scheme}://{host}:{port}).
 For more information, see Base URL.

 Manage PKI Keys